10 More Fu$k You Fridays Left Until 2020: Make it Count With These FYF Tips

 I need to be intentional and deliberate with how I show up, how I deal with adversity, and how I lead others to help with achieving our team’s success.
 They all play together when done right.

 I go deeper with goals personally (which have turned out to be harder for me to achieve).
-I use this template and fill it out every year for business, personal, and family objectives.
+I use a specific template and fill it out every year for business, personal, and family objectives that I have also included in this post.
 I include 5 most important things I want to get done in a calendar year.
+CLICK HERE TO DOWNLOAD YOUR GOALS TEMPLATE NOW!

 All are written down.